Zamba Zembola: Debate on authenticity of The Life and Adventures of Zamba

-On its appearance in 1847, The Spectator took a sceptical view of all the detail in the book; the New Monthly Magazine, however, called it "a genuine and interesting sketch of African domestic manners".
+On its appearance in 1847, The Spectator took a skeptical view of all the detail in the book; the New Monthly Magazine, however, called it "a genuine and interesting sketch of African domestic manners".
 A review in the Baptist Magazine raised the question of its authenticity.

 Some modern scholarly sources state outright that Neilson was the author of the work, not without cautioning that Harriet Jacobs' Incidents in the Life of a Slave Girl, once thought to be fiction written by its American editor Lydia Maria Child, is now accepted as authentic.
-Graham White wrote of the time gap between the 1820s, when on Neilson's account he knew Zamba in the US, and 1847 when the work was published, as raising issues that do not have immediate answers.
-Robert S. Starobin stated that the work "provides an extreme example of the problem of antislavery romanticism in a slave narrative", citing also Philip D. Curtin's opinion that it was a "blatant forgery".
+Graham White wrote of the time gap between the 1820s, when, on Neilson's account, he knew Zamba in the US, and 1847, when the work was published, as raising issues that do not have immediate answers.
+Robert S. Starobin stated that the work "provides an extreme example of the problem of antislavery romanticism in a slave narrative", also citing Philip D. Curtin's opinion that it was a "blatant forgery".

 Account of early life and slavery

 According to the book, Zamba was born in the Congo.
-He was in his twenties when he befriended Captain Winton, one of the Western slave traders with whom his father the king did business.
-Winton provided Zebola with an education and eventually with passage on his slave ship to America.
-A free man, Zebola recorded the squalid conditions in which the slaves were kept.
+He was in his twenties when he befriended Captain Winton, one of the Western slave traders with whom his father, the king, did business.
+Winton provided Zamba with an education and, eventually, passage on his slave ship to America.
+A free man, Zamba recorded the squalid conditions in which the enslaved people were kept.
 Upon his arrival to the United States, the Captain sold him into slavery and confiscated his possessions.
 Forced to work for over 40 years on a plantation in South Carolina, he published his autobiography The Life and Adventures of Zamba, an African King in 1847, after obtaining his freedom.